 He's going to show you the beauty of a ripple in the water.

-He's going to show you the world like you've never seen it before.
+He's going to show you the world like you've never seen

 And you'll be grateful for it.

 All you have to do is follow him.